jolie/docs/src/language-tools-and-standard-library/databases/databases.md

 ## Second example: TodoList

-The next example provides a very easy CRUD \(create, retrieve, update, delete\) webservice for a TODO list.
+The next example provides a very easy CRUD \(create, retrieve, update, delete\) web service for a TODO list.
 The example is shown with HSQLDB but theoretically each DB could have been used.
 The HTTP's server output format is set to JSON, the input can be approached by both GET or POST requests.

 ```jolie
 include "console.iol"